Ronaldo Souza: 2020

-Souza was scheduled to face Uriah Hall for a middleweight bout on April 18, 2020, at UFC 249.
-However, on April 9, Dana White, the president of UFC announced that this event was postponed and the bout and event were rescheduled for May 9, 2020.
-On May 8, Souza had to withdraw from the fight after testing positive for COVID-19.
+Souza was scheduled to face Uriah Hall for a middleweight bout on 18 April 2020, at UFC 249.
+However, on 9 April, Dana White, the president of UFC announced that this event was postponed and the bout and event were rescheduled for 9 May 2020.
+On 8 May, Souza had to withdraw from the fight after testing positive for COVID-19.

-Souza was expected to face Marvin Vettori on December 12, 2020, at UFC 256.
+Souza was expected to face Marvin Vettori on 12 December 2020, at UFC 256.
 However, the bout was scrapped when it was revealed Vettori would be serving as a late replacement to face Jack Hermansson at UFC on ESPN 19 and Souza instead faced Kevin Holland.
 He lost the fight via knockout in the first round.

 2021

-Souza faced André Muniz on May 15, 2021, at UFC 262.
+Souza faced André Muniz on 15 May 2021, at UFC 262.
 He lost the fight via technical submission in the first round after his arm snapped while trapped in an armbar.
 Souza underwent surgery to repair his right humerus.
 The bout was the last of his prevailing contract, making him a free agent after the organization did not re-sign Souza.

-On August 10, 2021, Souza announced that he was retiring from MMA, hinting at a return to BJJ.
+On 10 August 2021, Souza announced that he was retiring from MMA, hinting at a return to BJJ.

 Boxing career

-Souza was booked to compete in his boxing debut against fellow MMA veteran Vitor Belfort at Gamebred Boxing 4 on April 1, 2023.
+Souza was booked to compete in his boxing debut against fellow MMA veteran Vitor Belfort at Gamebred Boxing 4 on 1 April 2023.
+He lost the fight by unanimous decision with scores of 58–54, 58–54, and 57–55.

 Personal life

 Souza and his wife, Larissa Carvalho, have three children.

-On October 8, 2020, Souza revealed the plans to start his own BJJ Academy in Orlando, Florida.
+On 8 October 2020, Souza revealed the plans to start his own BJJ Academy in Orlando, Florida.
 In 2022, he expressed plans for a debut in boxing.